syeda-noorfatima/sparkflow/README.md

 ---

 ## Project status

+The application was fully functional during development and meets the assignment requirements when run locally.
+All core features, including the AI-powered Executive Assistant, work correctly in the local development environment.

+The current Vercel deployment has a backend/serverless API routing issue that prevents the AI backend from executing properly in the hosted environment.
+As a result, the **Executive Assistant AI features are not functional on the deployed version**, even though the frontend is accessible.

+To verify the complete functionality of the project, please run the application locally using the setup instructions provided in this repository.
+In the local environment, the backend APIs and AI integration function as intended.

+I attempted to resolve the deployment-specific issue on Vercel, but it appears to be related to the hosting environment rather than the application logic itself.
+The source code included in this repository represents the intended implementation of the assignment, and the project operates correctly when executed locally.

 MVP scope includes: text + voice capture, AI extraction & prioritization, Must Do / Could Do sorting, reminders, calendar (month/week), dashboard, task editing, notifications, and offline capture.